100 Years Passport Photo

 By 1926 the rule of “full face, without a hat” was implemented in the UK, and the size of images had been specified.
 100 Years Passport Photo

 Another very unusual photo is this one in an Andorran passport from 1942!
-Color or colorized photos were not ordinary at all at this time, so this is also an excellent example of the early use of a color photo.
+Color or colorized photos were not ordinary at this time, so this is also an excellent example of the early use of a color photo.
 100 Years Passport Photo

 While passport photos had an “official character,” people were wearing back then more often a suit and tie.
 Also, this changed over time, and the “dress code” was more relaxed.
 100 Years Passport Photo